pvu-1864424/info201sleepdeprivation/README.md

 [Shiny App](https://phuongkvu.shinyapps.io/info201sleepdeprivation/)
 <br />

 *Copyrights: This project is a project for INFO200: Intellectual Foundations of Informatics course.
-If you have any questions or feedback regarding this website, please let us know at [Phuong's email](mailto:prokhanhphuong@gmail.com)*
+If you have any questions or feedback regarding this project, please let us know at [Phuong's email](mailto:prokhanhphuong@gmail.com)*